Information scrambling and entanglement in quantum approximate optimization algorithm circuits: Scrambling in QAOA circuit versus Complexity of the problems

 From Fig.~\ref{fig:edge-compare}(a) we see, generally speaking, the success rates $R$ is positively correlated with the number of edges $E$, which is in agreement with Eq.~$\left(\ref{eq:prop-edge}\right)$.
 However, as depth of the circuit goes deeper, the success rates seem stop increasing or even decrease, which is inconsistent with our ideal prediction.

 We have mentioned the local minima problem for QAOA in Sec.~\ref{subsec:Comparison-between-kinds}.
 A deeper circuit depth means a more complex process of variational optimization, and one more layer takes a pair of new parameters.
 Therefore, the algorithm faces more local minima and most of them have low $\alpha$ values.
 Another interesting phenomenon in Fig.~\ref{fig:edge-compare}(a) is, as the success rates of computing $\left\langle H_{1}\right\rangle _{min}$ to $\left\langle H_{4}\right\rangle _{min}$ stops increasing, computing $\left\langle H_{5}\right\rangle _{min}$ don't have to suffer from the problem.
-This may be explained that the complete graph is the most complex and needs more parameters for a good optimization, so when the layer is larger, relatively it has more possibility to reach a high success rate.
+This may be explained that the complete graph is the most complex and needs more parameters for a good optimization, so when the layer $p$ is larger, relatively it has more possibility to reach a high success rate.

+From the distribution in Fig.~\ref{fig:ratio_Z-ZZ} we can find the relation Eq.~$\left(\ref{eq:relation}\right)$ holds for graphs in Eq.~$\left(\ref{eq:set-of-Hs}\right)$ as well.
+For a certain QUBO graph, one can estimate the value $C_0$ of Eq.~$\left(\ref{eq:relation}\right)$ to obtain an equation between $I_3$ and the cube root success rate $R$.
+We can also observe the expectation value of $C_0$ from Fig.~\ref{fig:ratio_Z-ZZ} increases as the number of edges $E$ goes on.
+It is because the success rate $R$ decreases when the QUBO problem becomes harder to solve.

-Because here $R$ isn't the best characterization of complexity, we evaluate the correlation between number of edges $E$ of the graphs in Eq.~$\left(\ref{eq:set-of-Hs}\right)$ and tripartite information $I_3$, instead of former $R$ and $I_3$.
-The tripartite information in QAOA circuits versus different $E$ is depicted in Fig.~\ref{fig:edge-compare}(b), where we can observe a noticeable positive correlation between $E$ and $I_3$.
-Thus, in Table.~\ref{tab:ne-i3} we show the Pearson correlation coefficient of $E$ and $I_3$ calculated using Eq.~$\left(\ref{eq:correlator}\right)$ for different layers.
-As is shown in Table.~\ref{tab:ne-i3}, we find the correlation between number of edges $E$ and information scrambling characterized by tripartite information $I_3$ is strong, and the correlation strengths for four different layers are very similar to each other.
+Moreover, as the number of edges $E$ can reflect complexity of QUBO problems directly in Eq.~$\left(\ref{eq:prop-edge}\right)$, we wonder if there is also a positive correlation between number of edges $E$ and information scrambling $I_3$.
+The tripartite information in QAOA circuits versus different $E$ is depicted in Fig.~\ref{fig:edge-compare}(b), where we can observe a positive correlation between $E$ and $I_3$ as well.
+Here, the Pearson correlation coefficients of $E$ and $I_3$ are $0.8357, 0.8624, 0.8512$ and $0.8761$ for four different layers $p=4, 6, 8, 10$.